code-kern-ai/refinery/README.md

 ```
 pip install kern-refinery
 ```
 Once the library is installed, go to the directory where you want to store the data and run `refinery start`.
+This will automatically `git clone` this repository first if you haven't done so yet.
 To stop the server, run `refinery stop`.

 ### From repository